Register for free online access to Volumes 1-3 of The Neurohospitalist. Click here.

 3 PUBLISHING POLICIES

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics International Standards for Authors and view the Publication Ethics page on the SAGE Journal Author Gateway.

-The Neurohospitalist and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
-We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the journal.
-Equally, we seek to protect the reputation of the journal against malpractice.
+NHOS and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the Journal.
+Equally, we seek to protect the reputation of the Journal against malpractice.
 Submitted articles may be checked using duplication-checking software.
-Where an article is found to have plagiarized other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SAGE journals, or appropriate legal action.
+Where an article is found to have plagiarized other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the Journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the Journal or all SAGE journals, or appropriate legal action.